Everybody in this country should learn to program a computer, because it teaches you how to think.

 END;

-6 or less credits will be at the top of the list.
+with 6 or less credits will be at the top of the list.

 A second example: the last letter of the course code often has a special meaning.
 The next query allows sorting by this last letter (‘A’, ‘H’ etc):